skius/teng/examples/sprites/wgpurender/NOTES.md

 Then there should be a "wow" effect once we start moving around that second texture by eg putting it on many triangles and simulating some "screen shatter" effect.
+Even more crazy would be if behind the screen shatter effect there is a proper 3d world being rendered.
+Or maybe instead of screen shatter effect, just "zoom out" and you see some virtual 3d model computer screen (old CRT) (maybe this model: https://www.artstation.com/artwork/rRQKbm) on which you can see the previous texture, but then you can now look around in the 3d world.
+Maybe behind you there's a guy saying "Are you winning son?".
+Or maybe there's just a flickering lamp somewhere.
+The screen would have its own illumination, maybe now it's also flickering a bit?
+Maybe the way to enter the 3D world is to choose between a blue and red pill, and if you pick blue pill the screen kind of blurs a bit and you restart the game
+If you pick the red pill however, everything goes black.
+Then, slowly, you're in the 3d world but at first only the CRT screen starts to light up.
+Then the lamp flickers on and you fully see that you're in the 3d world.

+To first get a proper screen size, we could have an override component that disables everything else if a too small screen size is detected, and only if the use says "yes" (or the screen resizes large enough), then the screen disappears and the game starts.